Frequently Asked Questions: Health Programme Call 2013

 What kind of funding is relevant for universities?

 Universities can apply for project grants and can participate in calls for tenders.
-Moreover, universities can also be awarded grants for conferences if they are considered public or non-profit making bodies under the law of the Member State where they are established, or for operating grants e.g. as a leader of a specialized network in case they fulfil the criteria in Annex VI of the work plan 2013.
+Moreover, universities can also be awarded grants for conferences if they are considered public or non-profit making bodies under the law of the Member State where they are established, or for operating grants e.g. as a leader of a network in case they fulfil the criteria in Annex III of the work plan 2014.

 Are there Helpdesks in the individual MS where you can get information on the Call?